 TALENT IS OVERRATED – HOW GREAT PERFORMERS REALLY GOT GREAT

 Scientific research on great performance shows that what most of us believe about hard work and raw talent is off-base.
 That means most of us will never perform as well as we could.
 Geoff Colvin, author of the groundbreaking international bestseller Talent Is Overrated: What Really Separates World-Class Performers from Everybody Else, explains the findings and relates them to real life in real organizations.
 He shows how most organizations value the wrong things – that passion, honesty, and learning are more valuable than hours, IQ, or “native ability.”
 Geoff demonstrates that world-class performance comes from behaviors that every person and organization can adopt.
 Those who apply these principles gain a tremendous competitive advantage and Geoff cites relevant examples to prove it and launch an important conversation in your organization.

 PANEL MODERATOR, DISCUSSION LEADER, EMCEE/HOST

 Geoff Colvin’s unique gift is his ability to brilliantly moderate panels, lead onstage interviews and host/emcee.
-He’s played these roles for more than two decades at Fortune magazine’s most prestigious conferences worldwide.
-Top corporations and associations regularly utilize Geoff because he has a gift for getting the most out of participants; asking the right questions, listening intently to what’s being said on stage and responding to that – keeping the discussion relevant and the energy high.
+He’s played these roles for more than three decades at Fortune conferences worldwide.
+Top companies and associations regularly utilize Geoff because he gets the most out of participants; he asks the right questions, listens intently to what’s being said on stage and responds to that – keeping the discussion relevant and the energy high.